Skip to product information

 • 500 - 900Mhz - the NF-A12x25 5V PWM (0-1900rpm) is extremely quiet at stock settings and a low woosh at full speed.
 Plugs directly into the Bitaxe for automatic speed control.
 Higher static pressure for restrictive heat-exchanger styles like the 52pi Low-Profile Plus.

-• NF-A12x25 FLX (1350, 1700, 2000 rpm selectable)
+• NF-A12x25 FLX (1350, 1700, 2000 rpm selectable with cable adapter)

 • NF-F12 iPPC-3000 (3000 rpm) - tons of air.
-You'll hear it.
+You'll hear it!

 • Ambient Temperature - if you live in a warmer climate with no air conditioning, your Bitaxe will need more airflow (rpm), especially if you over-clock.